+2. Center for Families, Children and the Courts - Interested in making a difference in the lives of Baltimore City public school children while collaborating with District and Circuit Court judges and masters?
+The School of Law's Sayra and Neil Meyerhoff Center for Families, Children and the Courts (CFCC) Truancy Court Program (TCP)invites you to this volunteer information/training session.
+CFCC will provide pizza.
+The TCP is a team-based, holistic, early-intervention program that works with truant students in Baltimore city, where more than 40 percent of high school students are chronically truant and one-third of students fail to graduate on time.
+Attend the information session to learn more about CFCC and ways you can get involved with the TCP.
+Time commitment ranges from an hour or two each semester to an hour each week for ten weeks; options include assisting with TCP events, tutoring, and mentoring, among others.

 Please RSVP to Spencer Hall by e-mail ( email@example.com )

 We are excited to welcome you to your first week of law school!

-Day students and LLM LOTUS students will meet every Wednesday at noon.
+Day students and LLM LOTUS students will meet most Wednesdays at noon.

 Evening students will meet on Thursday nights at 6:15 right before Contracts.

 Block out your calendar now for important sessions each week that will continue your orientation to law school.
 We'll be addressing such topics as tips for success, outlining, mapping out an academic game plan, exam preparation and exam software training (before midterms).